IndexCoop/ITIPS/ITIPS/ITIP-002.md

 - [x] Can we generalize to use any oracle system other than Chainlink?
     - Yes, using the Set oracles adapter interface
 - [ ] Should oracles return the quote in ETH or in USD?
+- [ ] Can we get oracles for all assets in our indices?

 ## Feasibility Analysis